 Solution: Orange Light Static

-Having a blinking Orange light is easy to fix, however, in the case of the static orange light, you need to diagnose the system properly as there might be more than once case that might be the reason for the error on your system.
+Having a blinking Orange light is easy to fix, however, in the case of the static orange light, you need to diagnose the system properly as there might be more than one case that might be the reason for the error on your system.

-Generally, it is directly related to either memory fault or the motherboard fault.
+Generally, it is directly related to either the memory fault or the motherboard fault.
 But before, going to be certain about anything, it is best practice to diagnose the system.

-On this occasion, one must remove all the cables that are connected with the components of the system like HDD, ODD, etc. Just put the power connectors for the motherboard and then start the system.
+On this occasion, one must remove all the cables that are connected with the components of the system like HDD, ODD, etc. Just put the power connectors on the motherboard and then start the system.
 If that sorts the issue out, then try connecting all the devices one by one and this will help you to narrow down the cause of having that error.

 If this doesn’t work in your case, then try taking out the RAM, clean them properly, clean the socket from dust and insert them back.
-If you are having dual-stick then try checking with one.
+If you are having a dual-stick then try checking with one.